 The distinction between community service hours and educational service hours is often times a fine and difficult line to discern.
 Here are a few examples to help.

 Example 1: A local school calls and asks for the assistance of the South Carolina Master Gardeners in planting and maintaining an educational school garden.
 This would be considered educational service if: master gardeners are teaching others to plant and maintain the garden.
 It would be educational service if: Master Gardeners are teaching others how to use the garden as an educational tool.
 It would be educational service if: it is part of a 4-H program such as Junior Master Gardeners.
 It would be educational service if: Master Gardeners serve as docents to teach people about the garden and gardening.

-Example 2: A city park calls and expresses a need to have skilled people maintaining the grounds of the park It is community service if master gardeners volunteer to prune the plants and mow the lawns for the park.
-The training of the park staff is clearly a professional endeavor and thus falls outside the consumer horticulture mission of the master gardener volunteer mission.
-In such a case the request should be forwarded to the local county extension agent.
+Example 2: A city park calls and expresses a need to have skilled people maintaining the grounds of the park.
+It is community service if Master Gardeners volunteer to prune the plants and mow the lawns for the park.
+The training of the park staff is clearly a professional endeavor and thus falls outside of the role of the Master Gardener volunteer.
+In such a case, the request should be forwarded to the local county Extension agent.

 Example 3: Habitat for Humanity calls and wants to work with Master Gardeners on one of their projects.
 It is community service if: Master Gardeners get together, buy a bunch of plants and plant them.
 It is community service if: Master Gardeners provide a landscape plan for the project.
 It is educational service if Master Gardeners work with the future owner to educate them about the landscape plan, implementation, and maintenance of the landscape plan.

 When considering a Master Gardener volunteer opportunity consider the following questions:

 Is it associated with (or benefiting) a non-commercial group?